dimitardilov77/ta-dsk/Practice/Slaveyko test scenarios.md

 | ------------------------------------- | -----------------------------------------------------------------------------------
 | Name                                  | Check the email is correct
 | Status                                | Draft
-| Precondition                          | Open practice form at https://demoqa.com/automation-practice-form
+| Precondition                          | Open practice form at https://demoqa.com/automation-practice-form.
+Input names and phone.
 | Objective                             | To check if the email format input from the user is correct
 | Priority                              | Medium
 | Owner                                 | Creator